0dpe/Linux-Journey/README.md

      system.stateVersion = "24.05";
    }
    ```
+1. Use `$ mkdir /home/tim/Wallpapers` to create a directory for the wallpapers.
 1. To autostart swww and automatically randomize wallpapers, edit `home.nix`:
    ```diff
    { config, lib, pkgs, ... }: